 * Special Tip: This isn’t the only difficult question you will face while interviewing for any decent job.
 You will face questions about prioritization, dealing with pressure, using logic, and other tricky scenarios that happen in the workplace.
 If you want to make sure that you stand out with your answers and outclass your competitors, have a look at our Interview Success Package.
 Up to 10 premium answers to 31 tricky scenario based questions (+ more) will make your life much easier in the interviews.
 Thank you for checking it out!

 You should show them the entire picture.
-What information you lacked, how important the decision was, how many days, hours, or minutes you had to decide, why you were in rush, what the final outcome was.
+What information you lacked, how important the decision was, how many days, hours, or minutes you had to decide, why you were in rush, whether it went about a critical issue or something trivial, and what the final outcome was.
 You can also analyze the outcome, and say what you’d do differently if you had another chance to decide.

 Numbers lend your story more credibility.
 Of course you can still make something up–interviewers can hardly verify the authenticity of your story.
 But even if you make something up, you should include some dates, numbers, percentages, or any numerical data in your answer.
 It will be easier for the interviewers to believe your fabricated story in this case 🙂